Vyral/scott-pridemore/_posts/2020-02-03-our-tips-for-agents-who-want-to-maximize-value-for-their-clients.md

 {% include youtube.html %}

 In an excerpt from our latest podcast, we discussed how agents can maximize the home value of their sellers.
-(NAME) and I roleplayed a few situations, gave some recommendations, and discussed the topic in depth.
+Mike Hege and I roleplayed a few situations, gave some recommendations, and discussed the topic in depth.

 **Here’s an outline of our discussion, with timestamps so that you can skip ahead to the section(s) that interest you most:**